ibrahim94ali/TechStack_UI/README.md

 TechStack is a platform where you can find the best resources for the technology you are willing to learn or share.

+Website is published here.
+[TechStack](https://dazzling-babbage-4f6d3e.netlify.app/)

 ## Web

 The web application is created using Svelte.

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*
+_Looking for a shareable component template?
+Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)_

 ---